 The drawback to a mechanical speedometer is that the installation can be difficult.
 It does require removing the front wheel and attaching hardware to the hub.
 If you are comfortable with DIY bike repair and you’re mechanically inclined, you should be able to have it installed in under 30 minutes.

 Aside from the more difficult installation, another important consideration is the size of the wheel the speedometer is rated for and the size of the wheel on your bike.
 Installing it on a wheel larger or smaller than it is rated for can result in an inaccurate reading.

 Unfortunately a dial speedometer is the most inaccurate of all bicycle speedometers.
 The faster you ride, the greater the inaccuracy.
 Overall they generally provide an acceptable reading, usually off by only a couple of miles per hour if at all.
 If you are looking for a simple and reliable speedometer, where accuracy, bells and whistles don’t matter, this may be the best speedometer for you.

 Cell Phone Speedometer Apps

 This is by far the most inexpensive solution with the easiest installation.
 Simply visit the Google Play Store or Apple App Store on your Android or iPhone and download a free speedometer app.
 Installation is electronic and literally takes seconds.
-The reported speed, based off of the phones on-board GPS, is generally pretty accurate.
+The reported speed, based on of the phones on-board GPS, is generally pretty accurate.

 The downside to this setup is that you need to keep your cell phone screen from sleeping along with keeping your GPS activated.
-By time you are done riding, your cell may need a good charging.
+By the time you are done riding, your cell may need a good charging.